 I was lucky to find a Challenger Arms Corp Plainsman (pneumatic) pistol for sale in the spring of 2016.
 I knew instantly it was a rare airgun and the chances of finding another would be very slim.
 The Challenger Arms Corp airguns were not sold commercially outside of the U.S. so to find one in the U.K. is exceptionally rare.
 Especially as they are already rare to find in the U.S.!
 This may be the only pneumatic Plainsman in the U.K. or at least one of a very rare few.
 A call was swiftly made, a deal struck, a car journey later and the pistol found a new home in Jimmie Dee’s collection.

 The Plainsman pneumatic pistol is very similar to the Apache.
-After all, it was created by the same designer after all.
+After all, it was created by the same designer.
 However, there are many improvements over the Apache.
 These are not limited to improving reliability but also with a view to reducing production costs.
 Visually it’s a really ugly pistol.
 Perhaps it’s the look of the pump lever.
 There’s no doubt Fogel tried to make it as slimline and functional as possible but it looks out of place.
 Functionally though, it is a big improvement over the Apache pump lever.
 There is much more to grab hold of and it sits well in the palm when closing during the pump cycle.

 an improved design for success?